Cannass/ISWProject/DOCS.md

 ## 🏗 Architecture

-- **Structure Overview**: The repository contains only a README file and a ZIP file, indicating a lack of complex structure.
+- **Structure Overview**: The repository contains only a few files and no directories, indicating a simple or not fully developed project structure.

 - **Entry Points**:
   - `README.md`
-  - `mortu-65124_65021_65134_65048-3a1de5ae2e5f.zip`
+  - `DOCS.md`

 - **Design Patterns**:
   - No specific patterns identified